 Contrast-enhanced MRI is the imaging test of choice for diagnosing the tumor, determining extent of disease, and detecting recurrence.
 Contrast-enhanced CT can also be used, although it is less specific and less sensitive.

-Biopsy is needed for determining tumor type and grade.
-These tumors are typically classified as low grade (eg, juvenile pilocytic astrocytoma) or high grade (eg, glioblastoma— ).
-Many pathologists designate grades I and II tumors as low grade and grades III and IV tumors as high grade.
-However, because grade II tumors have a higher risk of relapse, some pathologists think these tumors should not be considered low grade.
+With exceptions, biopsy is needed for determining tumor type and grade.
+These tumors are typically classified as low grade (eg, pilocytic astrocytoma) or high grade (eg, anaplastic astrocytoma).
+Many pathologists designate grades 1 and 2 tumors as low grade and grades 3 and 4 tumors as high grade.

 Treatment of Astrocytomas